-For the purposes of section 19(2) of the Health Insurance (Bonded Medical Program) Rule 2020, the Department of Health has, on 30 June 2022, published a notice that the elements of the Department’s web portal required for a bonded participant to comply with each relevant provision are functional.
+For the purposes of section 19(2) of the Health Insurance (Bonded Medical Program) Rule 2020, the Department of Health and Aged Care has, on 30 June 2022, published a notice that the elements of the department’s web portal required for a bonded participant to comply with each relevant provision are functional.
 Bonded participants are encouraged to log on to the Bonded Return of Service System (BRoSS) as soon as possible to update their details.

 About the program

 The Bonded Medical Program provides a Commonwealth Supported Place in a medical course at an Australian university.

 Existing participants of 2 legacy schemes that have closed to new participants can apply to opt in to the Bonded Medical Program.
 These are the:

 The program aims to provide more doctors in areas of workforce shortage in regional, rural and remote Australia.

 This ensures that Australia’s medical workforce is well distributed, flexible and targeted to areas of most need.

 The program is part of the Stronger Rural Health Strategy.